Mary Spaar Putrasahan would rather be a mouse.

 Her illustrative work is done mostly with traditional elements, partially because she simply cannot stare at a screen anymore than she has to, and mostly because she loves the feel and texture more than words can describe.
 She firmly believes that any and every book should come with illustrations and loves the way pictures can build bridges for reluctant readers.

-She’s feeling a bit silly talking about herself in the third person, so she’s stopping now.
+She’s feeling a bit silly talking about herself in the third person, so she’s going to stop now.

 Clients and Collaborators include: